Change Started

 What is Greenwashing

-Do you remember the incident when Christiano Ronaldo removed the Coco-Cola bottles during a press conference?
-While that was done to demonstrate the ill effects of carbonated drinks, there is another aspect of the cola giant, which needs to be brought to notice.
+Do you remember the incident when celebrated soccer player Cristiano Ronaldo removed the Coca-Cola bottles during a press conference?
+While that was done to demonstrate the ill effects of carbonated drinks, another aspect of the cola giant needs to be brought to light.

 Unfortunately, these words and images are facades and deceitful forms of messaging.